The Italian Language Test for Citizenship

 - The Future Tense

 Conversation topics to study in order to pass an Italian B1 level test

 - Talking about your work

 - Talking about your vacations

 - Talking about your personal life

-- Talk about your hobbies, like favorite music, film, sport or book
+- Talking about your hobbies, like favorite music, movies, sport or books

 - Talking about the environment